U.S. sour crude cargo sails to Germany as Russia sanctions bite

 The United States exported nearly 3 million barrels of oil a day in 2021, but Germany is a fairly minor buyer, only importing about 77,000 bpd, according to U.S. Energy Department figures.

+Tanker ‘Capricorn Sun’ delivers first ever U.S. sour crude shipment to German port of Rostockhttps://tmsnrt.rs/3p5PnxO

-(Reporting by Shadia Nasralla in London and Arathy Somasekhar in Houston; additional reporting by Stephanie Kelly and Julia Payne; Editing by David Gregorio)
+(Reporting by Shadia Nasralla in London and Arathy Somasekhar in Houston; additional reporting by Stephanie Kelly and Julia Payne; Editing by David Gregorio and Louise Heavens)

 ((julia.payne@thomsonreuters.com; +44 207 542 1836;))